quietsy/advanced-configurations/docs/socks-proxy.md

+---
+tags:
+  - Containers
+---

-# Route Applications Through a SOCKS Proxy
+# SOCKS Proxy
 ![socks](images/socks.png)

 This setup allows you to route specific applications through randomized SOCKS proxies by your VPN provider without the entire devices having to connect to the VPN.